 This bill amends existing New Jersey law regarding the use of preserved farmland for special occasion events by allowing certain newly constructed or erected permanent structures to be utilized for such events.
 Previously, the law prohibited the construction of new permanent structures on preserved farmland for the purpose of holding events, allowing only minimal improvements to existing structures for health and safety.
 The new provisions create exceptions, permitting the use of new and permanent structures if they were built within a specified timeframe or are necessary for the functional ability to hold events, provided they primarily serve a farm-related function and comply with all relevant construction requirements.

-The bill outlines specific criteria for the approval of special occasion events on preserved farmland, including limitations on the number of events and guest capacity.
-It mandates that applicants obtain written approval from the grantee before holding events and requires annual certification of events held.
-Additionally, it stipulates that no public utilities, except for electric and water service, may be extended to the farmland for these events.
+The bill outlines specific criteria for the approval of special occasion events, including limitations on the number of events and guest capacity, as well as requirements for compliance with local laws and regulations.
+It also mandates that the owner or operator of the farm submit an application to the grantee for approval, which must include documentation verifying compliance with the new standards.
 The bill is retroactive to February 3, 2023, aligning with the effective date of the original law it amends.

 Statutes affected: Introduced: 4:1C-32.17